Senja20/mol-3022-front-end-application/README.md

 ### Format

-This is a type that can be either "Fasta", "FASTQ", or "Clustal".
+This is a type that can be either "Fasta", "FASTQ", or "Clustal" strings.

 ```ts
 export type Format = "Fasta" | "FASTQ" | "Clustal";